paulyc/tsschecker/ReadMe.md

 Latest compiled version can be found [here](https://github.com/s0uthwest/tsschecker/releases).
 Windows & Linux version are supported, but I won't compile it.

 ## Features
-* Allows you to get lists of all devices and all iOS/tvOS/WatchOS OTA versions for a specific device.
+* Allows you to get lists of all devices and all iOS/tvOS/watchOS OTA versions for a specific device.
-* Can check signing status for default iOS/tvOS/watchOS versions and beta iPSW's (by specifying a `BuildManifest.plist`)
+* Can check signing status for default iOS/tvOS/watchOS versions.
 * Works without specifying any device relevant values to check signing status, but can be used to save blobs when given an ECID and the option `--print-tss-response` (although there are better tools to do this).
 * __If you want to save blobs with recommended ApNonce, please, see [this file](https://github.com/s0uthwest/tsschecker/blob/master/nonces.txt).__